-Onan Engine - If the engine is cold, pull the choke control out.
+ONAN ENGINE - If the engine is cold, pull the choke control out.
 Do not use the choke if the engine is warm or hot.

-Kohler Engine - Always pull the choke control out when starting the engine; cold, warm or hot.
+KOHLER ENGINE - Always pull the choke control out when starting the engine; cold, warm or hot.
 Place the "Engine" switch in the "ON" position.

-Honda Engine - Always pull the choke control out when starting the engine; cold.
+HONDA ENGINE - If the engine is cold, pull the choke control out.
+Do not use the choke if the engine is warm or hot.
 Place the "Engine" switch in the "ON" position.

 Push the "START" button and crank the engine until it starts.
 Release the button as soon as the engine starts.
 Do not push the "START" button while the engine is running because this will cause damage to the ring gear and/or starter motor.
 After the engine has started, slowly return the choke control to the full "in" position (choke open).
 After running at high engine speed for 10-14 seconds, the engine will go to low idle.